yimingtang/soda/_posts/2014-06-18-example-content-5.markdown

 - Citations, like <cite>&mdash; Mark otto</cite>, should use `<cite>`.
 - <del>Deleted</del> text should use `<del>` and <ins>inserted</ins> text should use `<ins>`.
 - Superscript <sup>text</sup> uses `<sup>` and subscript <sub>text</sub> uses `<sub>`.
+- ==Highlighting== text.

-Most of these elements are styled by browsers with few modifications on our part.
+Most of these elements are styled by browsers with few modifications on our part[^footnote].

 ## Heading